ReedRawlings/ObsidianRepo/Agency/What is Agency.md

 - Resisting external pressures that conflict with values
 - Creating your own learning path rather than following preset curricula

+In short, **they make deliberate choices.** They take themselves seriously and live according to their principles.

 This is not an exhaustive list.
 I bet I'm missing many important examples.
-If you believe I am please reach out!
+If you believe I am please reach out on X or through email at rawlingreed@gmail.com
 ## Lack of Agency
-Most of us live passive lives.
+Most of us live passively.
 It's almost impossible not to.

-Our education system creates repetitive environments where acting out of line is heavily discourage.
+School teaches us to follow rules, repeat tasks, and color inside the lines.
 This process extends into college and if autonomy isn't beaten out of you by then entering the workforce will finish you off.

-Thankfully, this means each of these environments are brimming with moments to exert agency (and make yourself look good at the same time).
+But there is a silver lining, these environments are brimming with moments to practice agency - and make yourself look good at the same time.

 I've compiled a list of traits and characteristics that exemplify those with low agency.
 Checking a single box doesn't necessarily mean you lack agency, but a few of these combined is a good signal.